reagento/dishka/docs/advanced/when.rst

 * **Activator** or **activation function** - special function registered in provider and taking decision if marker is active or not.
 * **activation condition** - expression with marker objects set in dependency source dynamically associated with activators to select between multiple implementations or enable decorators

+Activators can be called preliminary or multiple times, so avoid acquiring resources or doing heavy calculations, if necessary, move such things into factories or context data.

 .. note::